rxsio/firo-docs/docs/Cameras/Known issues.md

 ## USB2.0 bandwidth limit

-USB2.0 allows for only 500Mbit/s trasfer rate and only 80% of it can be used for streaming video.
+USB2.0 allows for only 500Mbit/s transfer rate and only 80% of it can be used for streaming video.
 This normally wouldn't be a problem, because of video compression, but webcams are dump and massively over provision the bandwidth they need.

 To fix this, a [[UVC kernel patch]] is required.